Archetypal Patterns in

 Explain how an archetypal perspective on a fairy tale can teach us about the human psyche.

-Pre-registration is REQUIRED.
+Pre-registration is free but REQUIRED.
 You will not be admitted to the Zoom session unless you have pre-registered.
 Use this link to pre-register for this program.
 After registering, you will receive a confirmation email containing information about joining the meeting.

 Continuing Education (CE)